 Schizoaffective disorder affects approximately 0.3% of the population and is often confused with schizophrenia.
 Schizoaffective disorder differs from schizophrenia because it involves a combination of schizophrenic symptoms as well as mood disorder symptoms like mania and depression.

+There are two main types of schizoaffective disorder: bipolar type and depressive type.
 In addition to schizoaffective disorders, someone may have other disorders present, like a co-occurring mental health disorder or substance use disorder.
 Learn more about schizoaffective disorders and related conditions from the topics below.